 X.1 Overview

 The Modality Performed Procedure Step Service enables a user agent to report progress on Performed Procedure Steps as executed by imaging modalities.
 This service corresponds to the DIMSE Modality Performed Procedure Step (MPPS) service as defined in Annex F of PS3.4 and has the same semantics.
 However, Notifications, as defined in PS3.4, Annex F.9, are not supported by this service.

-Instead, to be able to achieve notification-like behavior, it is recommended to mimic the approach taken in IHE’s Scheduled Workflow integration profile [IHE RAD TF-1], where the Actor Modality Performed Procedure Step Manager forwards the creation and updating of Modality Performed Procedure Steps to other Actors that are interested in progress.
+Note To achieve notification-like behavior, it is suggested to mimic the approach taken in IHE’s Scheduled Workflow integration profile [IHE RAD TF-1], where the Performed Procedure Step Manager Actor forwards the creation and updating of Modality Performed Procedure Steps to other interested Actors.

 X.1.1 Resource Descriptions